 DISCLOSURE OF PARTICIPATION IN HEALTH PLAN NETWORK

-GRMC maintains a list of health plans (insurance companies) with whom the hospital is contracted.
-A list of such plans is available upon request from the financial office.
+GRMC maintains a list of health plans (insurance companies) with whom the hospital is contracted at www.grmedcenter.com.
+A list of such plans is also available upon request from the financial office.
 Some physicians and surgeons, including the radiologist, pathologists, emergency physicians, anesthesiologist, and others, will bill separately for their services.
 It is your responsibility to determine if the hospital or the physicians providing services to you are contracted with your health plan.

 Some facility based doctors at the hospital, such as, emergency room doctors, anesthesiologists, and other health care providers may not be in the same health plan network as the hospital and may not be in your health plan’s network.
 This may result in more out of pocket expense for you.
-Please contact Patient Financial Services at 830-401-7874 for additional information on Contracted Health Plans.
+Please contact the Insurance Verifiers at 830-825-0228 for additional information on Contracted Health Plans.

 RECEIVING SEPARATE OR ADDITIONAL BILLS